smad2005/pcs/README.md

 ﻿pcs
 ===

-Client for http://tknkk.tk/ (former pcs.org.ua and img.if.ua)
+Client for http://img.a2me.ru (former http://tknkk.tk and pcs.org.ua and img.if.ua)

 For install: